 - In no circumstance will doctoral students be approved to teach upper-division writing courses.

-In Spring quarter of each regular academic year, the Social Ecology Director of Graduate Student Services sends out a call for Summer Session Teaching Assistant applications.
+In Spring quarter of each regular academic year, Department Graduate Coordinators send out a call for Summer Session Teaching Assistant applications.
 This is an opportunity for eligible doctoral students to be provided with additional summer funding.
 A summary of eligibility and key points is provided below (additional eligibility requirements may apply).
 Please note that summer Teaching Assistant positions do not count towards any maximum:

 - Summer session Teaching Assistant assignments are determined at the department level, and there is a chance that some applicants may not be placed in a TA position.